 Calms Anxious Dogs

-Melatonin is commonly used for calming dogs with anxiety, which is why you might find it in CBD products.
+Melatonin is commonly used for calming dogs with anxiety, which is why you might find it in Hemp products.
 The most common type of anxiety dogs face is separation anxiety, which causes dogs to become restless and destructive when their humans are away.
 You can’t be with your dog 24/7, so it’s important to find other solutions, which could include melatonin.

 There are several other types of anxiety that pets regularly face.
 Some dogs have noise anxiety, which is triggered by loud sounds, such as thunderstorms and fireworks.
 Others might be anxious during certain situations, such as visiting the vet or meeting new people.
 Another common dog anxiety is travel anxiety, which includes riding in the car or staying in an unfamiliar place.